convissor/login-security-solution/readme.txt

 shut down your site, they'll be able to do it without even touching this plugin's login failure process.

-= How do developers generate the POT translation file? =
+= How do developers generate the translation files? =

 Get the translation tools from `http://i18n.svn.wordpress.org/tools/trunk/` then `cd` into that directory and run: